goodwithtech/dockle/README.md

 $ cat .dockleignore
 # set root to default user because we want to run nginx
 CIS-DI-0001
-# Use latest tag because only check for image inside
+# Use latest tag because to check only the image inside
 DKL-DI-0006
 ```